Installation (Linux)

 Most commands require that you run them as root.
 If you add your user to the docker group, then you'll only need sudo for install and update.
 To add your user to the docker group, run sudo usermod -aG docker $USER once docker is installed on your system (see Dependencies below).
 The docker group grants privileges equivalent to the root user, see also the Docker documentation.

-Offline Installation (click to expand) Nothing special to be done here, except transferring the file manually to the offline machine.
+Offline Installation (click to expand) Nothing special to be done here, except transferring the xltrail file manually to the air-gapped machine.

-As root, run the following command to create the config file and to add the settings required for the installation:
+As root, run the following command to create the config file and to add the required settings:

 xltrail config